What is CLOP ransomware group?

-After the infiltration to their victim network, network storage devices and file servers, CLOP begins to search for the sensitive data they aim to collect.
+After infiltrating their victim network, network storage devices, and file servers, CLOP begins to search for the sensitive data they aim to collect.

-It can be employee emails and correspondence, financial documents, customers information and other data that can damage the victim if it will be published or get to the wrong hands.
+It can be employee emails and correspondence, financial documents, customer information, and other data that can damage the victim if it is published or get into the wrong hands.

 Phase 3 – Encryption and Announcement of the Ransom

-After the extraction of all the files needed to threaten their victim, the ransomware is deployed.
+After extracting all the files needed to threaten their victim, the ransomware is deployed.

-Also, CLOP often deletes any shadow backup copy that could have been created in an historical point of time by VSS (Volume Shadow Copy Windows Service).
+Also, CLOP ransomware group often deletes any shadow backup copy that could have been created at a historical point of time by VSS (Volume Shadow Copy Windows Service).

 Meanwhile, all the relevant company data is transferred and encrypted to the CLOP Tor-hosted leak webpage with a variation of the word ‘CLOP’ as an extension (‘cl0p’/’CLOP’/’cllp’ etc..) and a unique ransom note to their victim is published to them in a txt file, often a ‘readme.txt’ file.

-The ransom note informs the victim on the ‘latest events’ and describe the demands and the non-compliance actions.
+The ransom note informs the victim of the ‘latest events’ and describes the demands and the non-compliance actions.

-Unlike other cyber-criminal’s groups, instead of providing their victims with a sum of money and a cryptocurrency address, CLOP publish a list of contact email address (hosted on privacy focused email providers to provide anonymity) or a link to an online chat (hosted by Tor hidden service) for negotiations.
+Unlike other cyber-criminal groups, instead of providing their victims with a sum of money and a cryptocurrency address, CLOP leaks a list of contact email addresses (hosted on privacy-focused email providers to provide anonymity) or a link to an online chat (hosted by Tor hidden service) for negotiations.

 (Image above is an example of a ransom note)